philipmat/philipmat.github.io/_posts/2011-05-07-jekyll_vs_hyde.markdown

 ---
-title: jekyll vs. hyde - a comparison of two static site generators
+title: Jekyll vs. Hyde - A Comparison Of Two Static Site Generators
 snippet: A comparison of Jekyll and Hyde when considering a static website generator.
 layout: post
 has_tldr: yes